 Make a list of your desires, likes and dislikes.
 (Casual sex?
 Roleplaying?
 Where do you like to be touched?)
 When it’s clear to you, you can make it clear to your partner(s), too.

 HuffPost has some great suggestions for a solo sexual safari, no plane ride needed.
 Here are some of our favorites:

 - “Do something that involves your sensual eroticism but not your genitals” like taking a cooking class or going on a food or wine tour.

-- Explore what feels off limits to you erotically by reading or watching a video about it: “Don’t let what turns you on frighten you as long as it is ‘sane, safe, and consensual.'”
+- Explore what feels off-limits to you erotically by reading or watching a video about it: “Don’t let what turns you on frightening you as long as it is ‘sane, safe, and consensual.'”